A Brief Diary of Phoenix Theatre Ensemble’s Production of American Moor

 Such critical voices were in the minority over the run of the show.
 I would like to believe that there are fewer and fewer of them as it gets later into the 21st century, but I think the more accurate assessment is that fewer of them saw any reason to attend a play about race in America in the first place… I could be wrong about this.
 I hope I am.
 Time will reveal as we continue on.
 But it was an extraordinary moment, his reactions to the play.
 One among many extraordinary moments at The Wild Project during the run of “American Moor.”

 The final dress rehearsal was strong.
-The four or five people sitting in the house were moved… at least that’s what they told me… When you are mounting a show, even a “one-man” show on a small budget, so much time and energy goes into doing all sorts of things besides acting, and I am left never know what’s going to be there when the time comes to hit the stage.
+The four or five people sitting in the house were moved… at least that’s what they told me… When you are mounting a show, even a “one-man” show on a small budget, so much time and energy goes into doing all sorts of things besides acting, and I am left never knowing what’s going to be there when the time comes to hit the stage.
 Judging from the reaction, I guess something was there… ”American Moor” is a theatre piece fraught with intense emotion.
 It is great to hit all the notes when you only have to do it once.
 To know that, after the final dress, you have to get up and out and do it several more times can be quite daunting.
 But for the moment, I was happy.

 Well, whatever was there at the dress rehearsal had, at least to some extent, taken the night off.
 I’ll never know what that is… Just bad acting skills, maybe, but I could not access that same deep-seated well of emotion that, on other nights, just wells up for me in this piece.
 I mean it was there.
 It’s all through the play, that age-old emotion; that’s what the play is about.
 But somewhere around page fifteen or so of the thirty-two pages it just began to feel like there was still a long way to go to the end.
 The Wild Project is an eighty-nine seat house, and if the audience were seated any closer they would be on-stage.
 In addition, the set has a white floor and white rear wall.
 This was the first time that we had tried anything like this.
 Previously, we have always performed in a completely blackened space.
 Necessity required that we do it this way, and I have to say that I think it added something to the metaphor — the black man in the entirely white space… However, when it is lit, all the light reflects into the house illuminating the audience as well.
 If someone in that intimate little house scratches their nose, I can see them.
-Nose-scratching, like coughing, is a sure sign that the audience is not focused on what you are doing on-stage… Alright, that’s not true, but again, alone on-stage, and not feeling one hundred percent in the work, there is this snowball effect that happens where everything that you’re experiencing serves as another distraction that pulls your further and further out of where you’re supposed to be, and ultimately you find yourself just struggling to find the end, when you will be mercifully allowed to exit the stage.
+Nose-scratching, like coughing, is a sure sign that the audience is not focused on what you are doing on-stage… Alright, that’s not true, but again, alone on-stage, and not feeling one hundred percent in the work, there is this snowball effect that happens where everything that you’re experiencing serves as another distraction that pulls you further and further out of where you’re supposed to be, and ultimately you find yourself just struggling to find the end, when you will be mercifully allowed to exit the stage.
 I guess it’s a thing about how, having done, or let be done all of this hype about how wonderful a piece of theatre it is you have made, then standing out there and realizing, or at least feeling as though you are not delivering that to this house full of people who have bought your self-aggrandizing pitch, and bought a ticket.
 And then what?
 It ends up being completely a projection, of course.
-You are feeling like it not getting across; that its boring, or clunky, or some other thing that is not good.
+You are feeling like it’s not getting across; that it’s boring, or clunky, or some other thing that is not good.
 And so you put that on the guy who just shifted in his seat, thinking, “He hates me,” while, in fact, he’s totally enthralled and hanging on your every word…

 Opening night reception, and festivities tell this story.
 The audience effuses gratitude and praise.
 Unless they are all lying through their teeth, I am left with the impression that they were there all along, thought for thought, word for word, and deeply affected by what those words conjured within them.
 In the wake of such responses after such opening nights, I am compelled to realize that the play is the play.
 I may be feeling any number of things on-stage during any given performance that have nothing to do with the text, or the truth, but the words seem to put something important and impactful across with or without my help.
 I hadn’t left the building.
 I was there.
 But there are performances when moments in the arc of the play shake me to my very core, and strike me as though some force is speaking through me for the first time.
 When I don’t feel those, it doesn’t mean that the power of the piece has fled.
 It means, perhaps that I’m carrying it, instead of it carrying me, but either way, it is being conveyed.